arizzaa13/Intent-Recognition-System-Development-/README.md

 ### 🔳Feature Extraction
 Neural networks require numerical representations of sentences to function.
 To achieve this, we perform feature extraction by mapping each word to its index and creating a matrix that corresponds to its category (intent).

+### 🔳One-Hot Encoding
+For Categorical Data, we apply One-Hot Encoding.

+### 🔳Model Building
+The initial step in building a model involves setting hyperparameters, which are predefined settings specified before model training.
+These include parameters such as the number of epochs, embedding dimensions, vocabulary size, and target length.
+Adjusting these parameters can enhance the model's performance.

+Next, we define our neural network's architecture with TensorFlow.
+For intent recognition, recurrent neural networks (RNNs) and their variant, long short-term memory (LSTM) networks, are commonly used due to their ability to effectively process sequential data like sentences.
+Alternatively, pre-trained models such as BERT or GPT can be utilized for superior performance.

+In this instance, we are implementing an RNN using the 'Sequential' model from TensorFlow's Keras API.
+This model includes an embedding layer, an LSTM layer for handling sequences, and two dense layers for classification.
+The model summary is shown below.

+### 🔳Training
+With the model architecture set up, we can begin training the network with our labeled dataset.
+During training, the model fine-tunes its internal parameters to reduce the discrepancy between its predicted intents and the actual intents in the training data.
+This process includes forward propagation, where the model generates predictions, and backward propagation, where the model's parameters are adjusted based on the prediction errors.
+In this step, we train the model by fitting it to the padded sequences and their corresponding categorical sequences.
+The model fine-tunes its internal parameters to minimize the gap between its predicted intents and the actual intents in the training data.
+Training occurs over a defined number of epochs and may halt early if there is no improvement in loss after 4 consecutive epochs.